Rooted in our mission statement,

 Parishioners have come together to form a ministry called Feed the Need.
 The mission of the ministry is to provide a cooked meal or two weekly for folks who have recently undergone a significant transition in their lives.
 It’s what we each do for our relatives, our neighbors, and now, we can do it together for our greater St. Francis community.

 If you are a cook and you would like to sign up to help, please (click here) or contact Kathleen Owen, 919-847-8205x241.

-We have a calendar listing all the meals that are needed, so you can sign up for any day that’s good for you, and then drop your meal off here at St. Francis.
-We ask that all meals get dropped no later than 12 Noon.
+We have a calendar listing all the meals that are needed each week, the family size and any family allergys etc. Volunteers can sign up for any day that’s good for them, and then drop the meal off here at St. Francis.
+We ask that all meals get dropped off before 12 Noon.

 If this is a problem, please feel free to drop the meal off the day before.
 Thank you!